“I’m pretty confident in my ability to be a good manager, but a lot of it is instinct…I’m not sure I can teach that to others.”

 The question then becomes: What should you be looking for when identifying people to promote to leadership positions?

 It’s important not to promote someone just because they’re a good individual contributor (IC); that often has little to do with whether they’ll make a good leader.

-The responsibilities and day to day for a manager are focused on people, meetings, and process, while ICs are writing code, interviewing customers, updating designs, answering support tickets, and closing sales.
-It’s perfectly normal to have aptitude and interest in the IC activities and none for the manager responsibilities.
+The responsibilities and day-to-day for a manager are focused on people, meetings, and processes, while ICs are writing code, interviewing customers, updating designs, answering support tickets, and closing sales.
+It’s perfectly normal to have aptitude and interest in the IC activities and none for the manager’s responsibilities.